ibm-cloud-docs/databases-for-postgresql-gen2/howto-user-management.md

 Users that you create through the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin) are also members of `ibm-cloud-base-user`.
 They are able to log in, create users, and create databases.

 When a user creates a resource in a database, like a table, all users that are in the same group have access to that resource.
-Resources that are created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the `admin` user.
+Resources that are created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the `manager` user.

 Users that are created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#adding-users-to-_service-credentials_) if you choose.